 ANN ARBOR — Darting one by one down the hallway, roughly 100 boys careened into Michigan Stadium on Thursday afternoon, unfazed by the surroundings.
 They entered through the security door beside the stadium’s main tunnel and ran forward to the Wolverines’ locker room.
-The hallway, lined with pictures of Heisman Trophy winners Charles Woodson, Desmond Howard and Tom Harmon, didn’t draw awe.
+The hallway, lined with pictures of Heisman Trophy winners Charles Woodson, Desmond Howard, and Tom Harmon, didn’t draw awe.

 After two weeks, these settings were homelike.
 There was work to be done.
 No time for stargazing.

-Looking over the field at Michigan Stadium field later in the afternoon, seeing the same 100 young men running around the hallowed turf, former Wolverine Erik Campbell, now U-M’s football operations assistant, marveled, “You can see after two weeks just how the kids’ attitudes and morale have changed from the first day they came in.”
+Looking over the field at Michigan Stadium field later in the afternoon, seeing the same 100 young men running around the hallowed turf, former Wolverine Erik Campbell, now U-M’s football operations assistant, marvelled, “You can see after two weeks just how the kids’ attitudes and morale have changed from the first day they came in.”

 That’s because, rather discreetly, Michigan Stadium has operated as a multipurpose facility for the last two weeks.

 The skyboxes have been transformed into classrooms, hosting Detroit public school teachers delivering daily lessons.
-The locker room has housed closed-door speeches about life, responsibility and fulfilling potential.
+The locker room has housed closed-door speeches about life, responsibility, and fulfilling potential.
 The field has been a training ground used by players and US Marines.

 The focus of the effort has been 100 students from inner-city Detroit selected for the Youth Impact Program.
 Not to be mistaken with some short-lived football camp, the Youth Impact Program has been hosting the 6th-to-8th graders for daylong activities since July 6.

-Overarching through three concentrations — academics, leadership and athletics — the program is delivering life lessons.
+Overarching through three concentrations — academics, leadership, and athletics — the program is delivering life lessons.

 Half the day is spent in the classroom with four teachers from Detroit public schools handling the academic portion.
-A group of seven Marines are spending all day alongside the boys for leadership training.
+A group of seven Marines is spending all day alongside the boys for leadership training.
 As for athletics, that falls to Michigan football’s entire sophomore class — from stars like Jabrill Peppers down to the walkons — who serve as football coaches to four teams of 25 players apiece.

 “We use football as the carrot to bring the alphas in, then we teach them and introduce discipline and structure,” said Riki Ellison, a former 10-year NFL player and founder of the Youth Impact Program, which hosts similar events at Northwestern University and West Point Military Academy.
 “Then we merge it all and it’s a fabulous merger.”